Areas of Expertise

 science and technology studies (STS), Political anthropology, agrarian studies, New England, Argentina, and Latin America

-I’m an NSF Postdoctoral Fellow in Science and Technology Studies and a lecturer in Dartmouth College’s Department of Geography.
-My research explores how agricultural futures are imagined versus what actually unfolds on the ground.
-I focus on how claims of scientific objectivity around emerging agricultural technologies are strategically used by farmers, corporations, states, scientists, and social movements to advance political agendas.
-My long-term project in Argentina investigates the “unintended consequences” of GM soybean monocropping, while a newer study engages regenerative farming movements across the northeastern United States.
+I’m a Research Scientist and Lecturer in Dartmouth College’s Department of Geography, where I study how agricultural futures are imagined versus what actually unfolds on the ground.
+My ethnographic research focuses on how claims of scientific objectivity around emerging agricultural technologies are deployed by farmers, corporations, states, scientists, and social movements to advance political agendas.
+My long-term project in Argentina investigates the so-called “unintended consequences” of GM soybean monocropping, while a newer study engages regenerative farming movements across the northeastern United States.

 I currently live in Vermont with my husband, two kids, and our (big) puppy Mango Pongo.